PetteriSuonpaa/Pintell-MoistureMonitor/README.md

 ## Hardware Overview (My Role)
 **Petteri Suonpää – Electronics Engineering**
-As part of ELEC-C9822 - Design Thinking and Advanced Prototyping (10 credits), I was responsible for designing and developing the electronic system for Pintell.
+As part of ELEC-C9822 - Design Thinking and Advanced Prototyping (10 credits), I was responsible for designing and developing the electronic hardware for Pintell.
 Key highlights of my work include:

-- **Moisture Sensor:** Researched, selected, and integrated a high-accuracy sensor at the bottom of the garment for precise real-time readings.
+- **Custom Moisture Sensor:** Researched, selected components, and built a high-accuracy sensor designed to clip at the bottom of garments for precise readings.
-- **PCB Design & Prototyping:** Designed custom 1-2 layer PCBs in KiCad.
-I milled a prototype PCB in the lab for testing, refined the design based on results, and ordered the final version from JLCPCB.
+- **PCB Design & Prototyping:** Created custom 1-2 layer PCBs in KiCad.
+I milled a prototype PCB in the lab, refined the design, and ordered the final version from JLCPCB.
-- **Power Management:** Developed an efficient battery system to ensure extended usage between charges.
+- **Power Management:** Designed an efficient battery system to enable extended usage between charges.
-- **Connectivity:** Programmed the microcontroller to handle sensor data and transmit it to the mobile app.
+- **Hardware Testing & Validation:** Tested the sensor, PCB, and overall electronics to ensure reliable functionality and accurate measurements.
-- **Testing & Validation:** Verified sensor functionality, PCB performance, and overall system reliability, iteratively refining the design as needed.
+- **Note:** Embedded programming and mobile app integration were handled by a separate team member.

 ### Hardware Photos
 1. **PCB & Electronics Assembly**